The three most common surface options for a parking lot are asphalt, concrete, and permeable gravel.

 So how do you choose which one is best for you?

-Three main factors will determine the type of material you will choose for your parking lot: cost, environment, and your contractor.
+Three main factors will determine the type of material you will choose for your parking lot in Jurupa Valley, CA: cost, environment, and your contractor.

-- Environment – Consider the annual climate changes where you live.
-If you live in a cold region prone to snow and ice, asphalt is a better option because it thaws faster.
+Environment – Consider the annual climate changes in Jurupa Valley, CA. If you live in a cold region prone to snow and ice, asphalt is a better option because it thaws faster.
 Concrete parking lots work better in warmer climates because it reflects sun rays and doesn’t absorb heat like dark asphalt.
 Gravel parking lots work well in areas where water drainage is a concern, and you don’t mind giving up the smooth surface.

-- Contractor – Always choose a contractor who has proper experience working with the parking lot paving material you choose.
-You should also hire a contractor who is knowledgeable and up to date with the latest ADA ramp requirements and permits.
+Contractor – Always choose a contractor who has proper experience working with the parking lot paving material you choose.
+You should also hire a contractor who is knowledgeable and up to date with the latest ADA ramp requirements and permits in Jurupa Valley, CA.

 Choosing the Right Parking Lot Contractor

-After you decide on which type of parking lot paving material you want for your property, the next most important step is to hire the right contractor for your project.
+After you decide on which type of parking lot paving material you want for your property in Jurupa Valley, CA, the next most important step is to hire the right contractor for your project.

 Remember, constructing your parking lot is a big project and shouldn’t be handed to just anybody.